Updated on Sep 7, 2018

 When you have the desired database name set, please click the Next Step button.
 During the next step of the process you will need to input your database username and password.
 This user will be the only one able to access the database.
 The username also follows the rule that its name is generated with a prefix, containing your cPanel username.

-For example, if your cPanel user is 'myuser' and you input 'user' as your database use, the newly created database user will be 'myuser_user'.
+For example, if your cPanel user is "myuser" and you input "user" as your database user, the newly created database user will be "myuser_user".

 To create the user click on the Create User button.

 During the next step you should add privileges to your database user.
 Database user privileges sets the database actions that can be performed by this specific user.
 If you are about to setup and configure an application we recommend to apply All Privileges to make sure that your script will work properly.

 When you are ready, click on the Next Step button on the bottom of the page.
 This will complete the process and you can now use your database name, user and password to install your application.